HubSpot/hubspot-api-php/sample-apps/webhooks-contacts-app/README.md

 - Every time the app is restarted you should update the webhooks url
 - The app supports `contact.creation` and `contact.deletion` subscription types only
 - Subscription are paused by default.
 You need to activate them manually after creating

+### HubSpot Signature
+To help improve security, HubSpot webhooks are sent with signature so you can verify that it came from HubSpot.
+This sample application shows how to do that verification.
+You can read more about validation in general here: https://developers.hubspot.com/docs/api/webhooks/validating-requests.
+The source code for validating webhooks is at [HubSpot\Utils\Webhooks](../../lib/Utils/Webhooks.php) and [an usage example](./src/actions/webhooks/handle.php)